Inferara/inference-language-spec/variables.md

 total fn foo() {
     let a: i32 = 42;
     let b: bool = true;
-    bar(a);
 }

-total fn bar(a: i32) {
-    ///let a: u32 = 0; impossible
-    let b : i32 = a + 10; ///OK
-}
 ```

-### 7.2.2 Array elements
+### 7.2.2 Array Elements

 #### Description

-Array elements are variables that are defined when an array is defined.
-All array variable values must be defined at the time of array definition.
+Array elements are the individual items within an array.
+All array elements must be initialized at the time of array definition.

 #### Examples